Careers in Virtual Assisting

 What skills will I use on the job?

-Students who complete the virtual assistant certificate will create a business and marketing plan for a virtual home-based business using the following skills:
+Students who complete the virtual specialist certificate will create a business and marketing plan for a virtual home-based business using the following skills:

 - Word processing

 - Financial planning